 In this section, we describe the econometric model which is based on a general class of discrete games of incomplete information.
-We characterize the identified set under the assumption that the data are generated by a Bayes stable equilibrium.
+We characterize the identified set under the assumption that the data are generated by a Bayes stable equilibrium and discuss its properties.